-Parents put up good money and spend hours of time helping their student-athlete get into a good club program, driving them to and from tournaments, perhaps a training and physical conditioning program, and of course, helping to support them in school.
+Parents put up good money and spend hours of time helping their children get into a good club program, driving them to and from tournaments, perhaps a training and physical conditioning program, and of course, helping to support them in school.

 All in hopes of that payoff: Landing a spot on a college team.

 Ok, before we get too deep into the Am I Being Recruited question, if you haven’t been to the blog before, I just want to take a quick sec to say, “WELCOME!”
 I write weekly tips to help college-bound volleyball players and their families navigate the recruiting journey.
 I hope you like what you find here and you end up staying a while (and maybe we’ll even become VBall BFFs)!

 If you’ve missed any of my previous posts, here are some of my faves!

 Ok, so let’s dive right in to this weeks’ topic – and don’t forget I have a free PDF download at the bottom of this post, so if you just want the cheat sheet, scroll down there and grab it!

 As soon as you start to see a few signs that a school may be looking at you, the natural tendency is to wanna shout from the rooftops (or at least to your best friend),

 “Woohoo, _____ (insert dream school name) wants me!
 They really want me!”